PilotKun/Discord-MAl/README.md

 # Discord-MAL
-A bot to help users see their MAL list and profile on Discord.
+One bot to help users see their MAL & Anilist profile, list, etc on Discord.

 ## List of features that are already done and the ones coming soon
 **User Stats:** The bot provides users with their AniList profile stats, making it easy to track their anime journey.✅